Northward Plugin Development

 type Session = MqttSession;

-fn new(ctx: Self::InitContext) -> Result<Self, <Self::Session as Session>::Error> {
+async fn new(ctx: Self::InitContext) -> Result<Self, <Self::Session as Session>::Error> {

 Self::from_init(ctx)